kuatsu/react-native-cloud-storage/docs/docs/api/RNCloudStorage.md

 **Returns**: A `Promise` that resolves to a `boolean`. `true` if the file exists, `false` otherwise.

+### `googleDriveAccessToken`

+A `string` value corresponding to the currently set Google Drive access token (see [`setGoogleDriveAccessToken()`](#setgoogledriveaccesstokenaccesstoken)).

 ### `isCloudAvailable()`

 Tests whether or not the cloud storage is available.
-Testing is only done on iOS.
-On all other platforms, this will always resolve to `true` since Google Drive is implemented using the REST API.
+On iOS, this actually verifies with the system whether or not iCloud is available.
+This might not be the case right at app launch or when the user is not logged into iCloud.
+On Android, this simply checks whether or not a Google Drive API access token has been set using [setGoogleDriveAccessToken](#setgoogledriveaccesstokenaccesstoken).

 **Returns**: A `Promise` that resolves to a `boolean`. `true` if the cloud storage is available, `false` otherwise.